Hourglass figure: Evolution of female body shape

-Body weight and hormones
+Body shape and hormones

-When it comes to body weight and hormones, it is dependent on a female's family background and what changes she can expect while she goes through puberty.
-Fat distribution in women is at its highest from their early teens to late middle age.
-Sex hormones play an important role in specific regions of the body helping with the regulation and accumulation of fat.
-Fat distribution occurs in women because estrogen lessens the adipose distribution to the abdominal region and stimulates fat growth in the gluteofemoral region.
-Testosterone, on the other hand, has the opposite effect.
-While estrogen lessens the production of fat in the abdominal region, testosterone stimulates the growth of fat in the abdominal region.
+Sex hormones can influence body shape.
+Estrogen decreases fat accumulation to the abdominal region, and stimulates fat growth in the lower body.

+Estrogen also widens the internal structure of the pelvis (giving it the "gynecoid" shape), while the hormone relaxin causes the muscles and tendons of the pelvis to loosen, resulting in more expansion of the pelvis, increased mobility, and the so-called thigh gap.

+In women, high estrogen levels are associated with pelvic width, while low estrogen levels are associated with a large waist circumference.
+Heavier women tend to have lower estrogen levels, and higher levels of androgens.

 History

+The hourglass figure ideal has long been documented in a variety of cultures.
+In ancient Greek and Egyptian artwork, sculptures of women typically feature small waists and wide hips, while in Indian and African artwork, the waist-to-hip ratios (WHRs) for female statues are even more pronounced.
+In Africa's lower Niger region, a traditional Bamana song describes an ideal young woman: A well-formed girl is never disdained, Namu...

+Her breasts completely fill her chest, Namu...

+Her buttocks stand out firmly behind her...

-The first representations of truly fashionable women appear in the 14th century.
-Before this, the Venus of Willendorf dating from the Ice Age stresses full aesthetic encompassing.
+Look at her slender, young bamboo-like waist...In Europe, the first representations of truly fashionable women appear in the 14th century.
 Between the 14th and 16th centuries in northern Europe, bulging bellies were deemed desirable, however the rest of the figure was generally thin.
 This is most easily visible in paintings of nudes from the time.
 When looking at clothed images, the belly is often visible through a mass of otherwise concealing, billowing, loose robes.
 Since the stomach was the only visible anatomical feature, it became exaggerated in nude depictions while the rest of the body was de-emphasized.
-This was true in southern Europe around the time of the renaissance.
-Though the classical aesthetic was being revived and studied, the art produced in the time period was influenced by both factors.
-This resulted in a beauty standard that reconciled the two aesthetics by using classically proportioned figures who had non-classical amounts of flesh and soft, padded skin.
+This was true in southern Europe around the time of the Renaissance.

 In the nude paintings of the 17th century, such as those by Rubens, the naked women appear quite fat.
-Upon closer inspection however, most of the women have fairly normal figures- Rubens has simply painted their flesh with rolls and ripples that otherwise would not be there.
+Upon closer inspection however, most of the women have fairly normal figures—Rubens has simply painted their flesh with more flab and rolls than otherwise of that period.
 This may be a reflection of the female style of the day: a long, cylindrical, corseted gown with rippling satin accents.
-Thus Rubens' women have a tubular body with rippling embellishments.
+Thus Rubens's women have a tubular figure with excess flab.